 In review, Truth and Action typically takes news stories from other sources and then summarizes them or adds additional commentary from a conservative perspective.
 Headlines use moderately loaded language such as this Ocasio-Cortez: The Electoral College is a ‘Scam’ That Hurts Minorities.
 This story is sourced back to Fox News.
 Truth and Action also frequently publishes right wing conspiracy theories such as this: New Video Exposes Potential Fraud Committed by Rep. Ilhan Omar.
 The source for this story is Alpha News, which we have rated as “Questionable based on extreme right bias, poor sourcing of information, promotion of conspiracy theories and anti-Islamic propaganda, as well as a lack of transparency regarding ownership.”
 A fact check reveals the fraud claims against Ilhan Omar have not been proven.
-Truth and Action also reports on False Flags and promotes anti-vaccination propaganda.
-This latter story on vaccines is sourced to the highly discredited Natural News, which frequently advances right wing conspiracy theories and dangerous pseudoscience.
+Truth and Action also report on False Flags and promote anti-vaccination propaganda.
+This latter story on vaccines is sourced to the highly discredited Natural News, which frequently advances right-wing conspiracy theories and dangerous pseudoscience.
 The website also promotes debunked conspiracy theories regarding Fluoride, such as this: Drink filtered water: Harvard Study Shows Flouride lowers IQ in children and promotes neurotoxicity in adults.
 The claim that Flouride lowers IQ has been debunked by subsequent studies.

 Editorially, Truth and Action 100% favors the right and President Donald Trump.

 A factual search reveals a few failed fact checks.